Free early education entitlement

 From September 2017, the government will increase the universal free entitlement for children aged 3 and 4 years old to 30 hours per week for working families.
 Parents will need to meet specific eligibility criteria to qualify for this entitlement.

 This extended entitlement will provide an additional 15 hours per week on top of the universal entitlement of 15 hours per week for all 3 and 4-year-olds.
 This new scheme is also being referred to as the 'additional 15 hours' or '30 hours free childcare'.
-You can find further information about this entitlement.
+Find more information about this entitlement.

 Free early education and childcare